MicrosoftDocs/sql-docs/docs/ssma/access/preparing-access-databases-for-migration-accesstosql.md

 You can now use SSMA to migrate the copied database.
 After you load the schema into [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)], you can manually secure the database on [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)].

 ### Backing Up Databases
-Before you migrate your Access databases to [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)], you should back up the Access databases that you will be migrating and the [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)] databases into which you will migrate Access objects and data.
+Before you migrate your Access databases to [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)], you should back up both the Access databases that you will be migrating as well as the [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)] databases into which you will migrate Access objects and data.

 To back up an Access database, on the **Tools** menu, point to **Database Utilities**, and then select **Back Up Database**.

 For information about how to  back up [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)] databases, see "Backing Up and Restoring Databases in [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)]" in [!INCLUDE[ssNoVersion](../../includes/ssnoversion_md.md)] Books Online.

 ### Documenting Databases
-You might also want to document properties of your Access databases, such as lists of database objects, file sizes, and permissions.
+You might also want to document the properties, such as lists of database objects, file sizes, and permissions, of your Access databases.
 To generate this documentation in Access, on the **Tools** menu, point to **Analyze**, and then click **Documenter**.

 ## See Also
 [Migrating Access Databases to SQL Server](http://msdn.microsoft.com/en-us/76a3abcf-2998-4712-9490-fe8d872c89ca)